WiggidyW/etco-go/README.md

 # etco-go
-Workspace for the ETCO software suite
+Workspace for the etco-go software suite